Calmoon/osu-LWin-Keybind/README.md

 ### Download: <a href="https://github.com/Calmoon/osu-LWin-Keybind/releases/latest/download/osu.LWin.Keybind.exe">Latest release</a>
 ### IMPORTANT: You need the <a href="http://www.oblita.com/interception">Interception driver</a> installed for this to work.
 ### Common problems:
-- If you ever start using a new keyboard and this stops working, delete the keyboardHWID.ini file that is generated on the first run and run the script again.
+- If you ever start using a new keyboard and this stops working, delete the keyboardHID.ini file that is generated on the first run and run the script again.
 - If you disconnect then connect your keyboard again while this is running, it'll stop working.
 Just restart the script.